alddesign/crudkit/doc/crudkit-apidoc-user/files/CrudkitServiceProvider.php.txt

 		$users =
 		[
-			new User('the-admin', 'M0stS@ecurPwd4This1'), //has all rights
+			new User('admin2', 'M0stS@ecurPwd4This1'), //has all rights
 			new User('janedoe', 'P@ssw0rd', $restrictionSet1), //restricted
 			new User('johndoe', 'jd123', $restrictionSet2) //restricted
 		];